gatesphere/blog-new/pages/2012/06/19/the-enigma-a-look-at-the-ww2-german-cypher-machine.md

 ---
 title: The Enigma, a look at the WW2 German cypher machine
-date: 19/06/2012
+date: 2012-06-19
-tags: enigma, ww2, german, cypher, cryptology, code-dump, github
+tags: [enigma, ww2, german, cypher, cryptology, code-dump, github]

 As of late, my fascinations have been turned toward the physical machines used to encrypt messages in wartime, particularly during World War II.
 Chief among